jarekkozak/ha-foxess-mqtt/README.md

 This project listens on a specific MQTT topic where raw data from the Foxess inverter is expected (e.g., via an RS485-to-MQTT bridge).
 It then parses this data, extracts sensor values, and publishes them to Home Assistant using the MQTT Discovery mechanism.

+Version of inverter I have does not support modbus communication, only raw rs485 messages are available on the inverter interface.

+For more information how to connect inverter look at links provided  below

 ## Acknowledgements

 Special thanks to **assembly12** for their work on the [Foxess-T-series-ESPHome-Home-Assistant](https://github.com/assembly12/Foxess-T-series-ESPHome-Home-Assistant) project, which served as an inspiration for this implementation.
 Their efforts provided a valuable starting point.